SudoKy0t0/SudoKy0t0.github.io/_posts/2026-03-01-htb-delegate-writeup.md

 - **OS:** Windows
 - **Difficulty:** Medium

 Delegate is a medium-difficulty Active Directory machine that blends misconfigurations with delegation abuse for lateral movement and privilege escalation.
-It’s a fun and practical way to strengthen your understanding of Kerberos, SPNs, and core AD attack paths..
+It’s a fun and practical way to strengthen your understanding of Kerberos, SPNs, and core AD attack paths.

 ---

 ## Initial enumeration